w3c/webdriver-bidi/proposals/core.md

 The proposed transport mechanism is WebSockets.
 They support the full-duplex communication that we'll need for bidirectional WebDriver scenarios, and have broad library support in multiple languages.

 The proposed message format is based on [JSON-RPC 2.0](https://www.jsonrpc.org/specification), but without the "jsonrpc" property and a different error message format.
+The proposed message format also adds additional "to" and "from" properties to assist with message routing.
 Unfortunately, existing JSON-RPC libraries will likely not work with WebDriver BiDi, but could likely be made to work with minor changes.

 JSON-RPC is also accompanied by the [OpenRPC](https://open-rpc.org/) spec; an interface description format for JSON-RPC APIs that is both human and machine-readable.
 Using OpenRPC, we can document and describe the entire bidirectional WebDriver API, and also make it simple for clients to generate language bindings and keep them up to date.
 OpenRPC is recommended over OpenAPI because OpenRPC is designed specifically with JSON-RPC in mind.
 OpenAPI is designed to specify REST-style APIs, and so isn't as well suited to a JSON-RPC API.
 The OpenRPC maintainers provide tools to generate human-readable documentation and typings/bindings for various languages.